Download This Sample

 - In 1965, the Voting Rights Act was passed, enabling African-American participation in politics.

-- Rosa Parks continued to be a figure of the civil rights movement in the United States.
+- Rosa Parks continued to be a figure in the civil rights movement in the United States.
 In 1992, she wrote her autobiography entitled Rosa Parks: My Story.

 - The actual bus where Rosa Parks sat can be seen at the Henry Ford Museum in Michigan.